Sometimes, all we need is to say yes.

 • Palaka Siargao Dive Center – It is an International Diving and Freediving School, specialized in teaching PADI scubadiving courses and AIDA freediving courses, for beginners and experienced divers.

-Choose a mask that fits properly your face.
+Choose a mask that fits your face properly.
 These are the following features to consider:

 • Low volume- for easier equalization.